 Our second story focuses on the man who, at the time, was the single biggest lottery prize winner the UK had ever seen.

 Mukhtar Mohidin won £18 million, back in November 1994.
-The factory worker from Blackburn in Lancashire, aged forty two at the time lived with his wife Sayeeda and their three children in a terrace near to their places of work.
+The factory worker from Blackburn in Lancashire, aged forty-two at the time lived with his wife Sayeeda and their three children on a terrace near their places of work.